swift-lexicon/lexicon/README.md

 ### Passing Parameters: `inout Substring` Vs `Substring`

 Something I come across often when looking at Swift parsers is their abundant usage of `inout`.
-This is, presumably again, to increase the performance of their parsers by simply passing in a pointer.
+This is presumably to increase the performance of their parsers by simply passing in a pointer instead of a full struct.

 After extensive performance testing, I can unequivocally say that this is completely unnecessary for almost all parsing use cases and certainly when working with Substrings.
 I did not see any performance difference whatsoever when parsing common data types and I would love to know why.